-- 11. We also confirm that : - a) In preparation of financial statements, the applicable accounting standards, principles and policies have been followed and there has been no material departure; - b) The management has adopted accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company as on March 31, 2019 and Rs.2,03,530 thousands loss of the Company for the year; - c) The management has taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the applicable provisions of the Insurance Act, 1938 (4 of 1938) / Companies Act, 2013 / Insurance Laws (Amendment) Act, 2015 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d) The management has prepared the financial statements on a going concern basis; - e) The management has ensured that the internal audit system is commensurate with the size and the nature of business and is operating effectively.
+11. We also confirm that:

+- a) In preparation of financial statements, the applicable accounting standards, principles and policies have been followed and there has been no material departure; - b) The management has adopted accounting policies and applied them consistently and made judgements and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company as on March 31, 2020 and Rs.6,21,145 thousands loss of the Company for the year; - c) The management has taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the applicable provisions of the Insurance Act, 1938 (4 of 1938) / Companies Act, 2013 / Insurance Laws (Amendment) Act, 2015 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; - d) The management has prepared the financial statements on a going concern basis; - e) The management has ensured that the internal audit system is commensurate with the size and the nature of business and is operating effectively.

-12. The schedule of payments which have been made to individuals, firms, companies and organizations in which Directors of the insurer are interested is as below: (Rs.000)
+12. The schedule of payments which have been made to individuals, firms, companies and organizations in which Directors of the insurer are interested is as below:

+(Rs.000)

-e.Darmen.
-(110.000) Sr. No Name of Director Entity in which the Director is interested Interested as Amount of payment during the financial year Nature of Payment 1 Mr. Akshay Raheja Shareholder 118 Claim payment Mr. Vijay Aggarwal Managing Director 100 Director Appointment Fees Ms. Ameeta Parpia Prism Johnson Ltd. (Formerly Prism Cement Limited) Independent Director & Shareholder 453 Premium Refund Mr. Shobhan Thakore Ms. Aneeta Kulkarni 2 Chairman & Independent Director KMP 300 Leave and License fee 2 Mr. Akshay Raheja Windsor Realty Private Ltd. Director & Shareholder 14,598 Leave and License fee 3 Mr. Akshay Raheja Ms. Ameeta Parpia Hathway Cable & Datacom Ltd. Director & Shareholder Independent Director & Shareholder 229 Subscription charges 4 Mr. Vijay Aggarwal Exide Life Insurance Co.
-Ltd. Independent Director 253 Group Term Insurance 5 Mr. Akshay Raheja Globus Stores Pvt.
-Ltd. Director & Shareholder 16 2 Claim payment Premium Refund 6 Mr. Praveen Gupta Indo-Australian Chamber of Commerce Director 5 135 Subscription charges Advertisement & promotion charges
+Sr. No Name of Director Entity in which the Director is interested Interested as Amount of payment during the financial year Nature of Payment 1 Mr. Akshay Raheja Shareholder Managing Director & Mr. Vijay Aggarwal KMP Ms. Ameeta Parpia Prism Johnson Ltd. (Formerly Prism Cement Limited) Independent Director & Shareholder 120 Leave and License fee Mr. Shobhan Thakore Chairman & Independent Director Ms. Aneeta Kulkarni KMP 2 Mr. Akshay Raheja Windsor Realty Private Ltd. Director & Shareholder 8,794 Leave and License fee 3 Mr. Akshay Raheja Ms. Ameeta Parpia Hathway Cable & Datacom Ltd. Director & Shareholder Independent Director & Shareholder 423 Subscription charges 4 Mr. Vijay Aggarwal Exide Life Insurance Co.
+Ltd. Non-Executive Independent Director 1,545 Group Term Insurance 5 Mr. Akshay Raheja Globus Stores Pvt.
+Ltd. Director & Shareholder 90 Claim payment

 Akshay Raheja Chairman DIN.
-00288397
+00288397 VIJAY AGGARWAL